About Greg Savage

 The difficult part of recruitment is not finding somebody digitally.
 The difficult part is the human part and making the assessment.
 If you think that recruitment is matching the keywords on a resume to the keywords on a job description and if you think doing that with a 100% accuracy means you've made a match.
 You are living in cloud cuckoo land because it is not necessarily the best person who matches the most keywords for the role and for the company at a certain moment in time, taking into account the leadership team, the other people in the team, the project on the table, the dynamics in the marketplace.

 So again, the answer to your very straightforward question is yes, automated techniques are important.
 They will play along.
-"Recruiters should embrace it but smart recruiters will work out which is best to be automated and which is on not"

 That is where I think the danger of getting it wrong is, and that danger is you won't hire the best people.
 The danger is you'll actually chase away the best people.
 I mean, right now.
 Of course, we don't have many jobs on the go but up until six weeks ago, we were in a candidate short market, right, and candidates had the choice.
 So if you think about a cumbersome, unfair selection process, your employer brand will suffer and you will turn people off.
 So, yes, here’s some thoughts about automation.